mauriciocejas91/Wppchatanalyzer/README.md

 - [Download](#download)

 ## Description
-WhatsApp Chat Analyzer helps users analyze WhatsApp chat history from exported `.txt` or `.zip` files.
+WppChatAnalyzer helps users analyze WhatsApp chat history from exported `.txt` or `.zip` files.
 It provides analysis of message counts by participant over time (daily, weekly, or monthly).
 Users can visualize this data in a table or a chart.

 ## Dependencies